priyanshipatidar02/CodSoft/Task-1/README.md

 #  Personal Portfolio Website

-This is my personal portfolio website built as part of my internship task at CodSoft.
+This is my personal portfolio website built as part of my internship task at **CodSoft**.

 It showcases:
 - My projects and recent work
 - Updated resume
 - Technical skills and certifications
 - About me as a B.Tech CSE student exploring web development

+---

 ## 🚀 Features
 - Responsive design